123pyLeo/123pyLeo.github.io/index.md

 I am currently a senior undergraduate majoring in Artificial Intelligence at Kunming University of Science and Technology (KUST), advised by [Prof. Qingwang Wang](https://xzy.kust.edu.cn/info/1127/2815.htm).

 I have been admitted to the group of [Prof. Yuhui Wen](https://faculty.bjtu.edu.cn/9986/) at Beijing Jiaotong University, where I will pursue my graduate studies.
-My upcoming research will center on text/image-to-3D generation, digital humans, and vision-language model, with the long-term goal of bridging vision and language models with real-world interactive systems.
+My upcoming research will center on **text/image-to-3D generation**, **digital humans**, and **vision-language model**, with the long-term goal of bridging vision and language models with real-world interactive systems.

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - leo040102 [at] gmail.com